 - Ground transport in luxury air-conditioned coaches with toilet facilities, free WiFi and double the legroom of a standard coach.

 - Centrally located accommodation, perfect for exploring the villages in your free time

 - All meals as listed on the itinerary

 - Plenty of Free Time.
 We understand that you might want to have a break occasionally.

-- Services of a local english speaking guide throughout your tour.
+- Services of a local english speaking guide throughout the tour.

 - All entrance fees as per the itinerary.

-- Boronia Travel Centre cap, ticket wallet and luggage tags
+- Boronia Travel Centre tour cap, ticket wallet and luggage tags

 - Tour reference book with plenty of maps and relevant information